 Community Group Gathering via ZOOM

-So grab dinner, a drink or a snack, and join us live for fellowship & discussion of our current Sunday sermon or designated topic.
+So grab dinner, a drink or a snack, and join us live for fellowship & discussion on our current Sunday sermon or designated topic.

 If you would like to join us, contact Judy Furlong for the Zoom meeting link at 562.544.8365 (mobile)

 Tonight’s Discussion Questions:

 - We saw in this passage (Acts 10:17-33) that the apostle Peter struggled initially after his supernatural vision to understand the meaning.
 As the narrative unfolds, Peter makes the discovery of what God is teaching him.
 Explain the significance of Peter’s vision, and why he needed a radical change of mind.